Privacy & Risks

 Save to Folio

-More than a year since the world’s general enthusiasm for the then-novel GPT-3, we took a closer look at the technology and analysed its actual capabilities and potential for threats and malfeasance.
+More than a year since the world’s general enthusiasm for the then-novel GPT-3, we took a closer look at the technology and analyzed its actual capabilities and potential for threats and malfeasance.
 Our considerations were collected in our Codex Exposed blog series as it focused on the most prominent aspects of the technology from a security perspective:

 - Scavenging for sensitive data, an article where we tried to expose sensitive information that could have been found in the source code used to train the language model through code generation requests.